Halcyon-LLC/zeta-software/readme.md

 3. Install poetry

     For windows users
-    1. Install and enable linux subsystem
+    1. Install and enable Linux subsystem
-    2. In your linux terminal, execute `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python`
+    2. In your Linux terminal, execute `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python`
     3. Add the following to your .bashrc

         ```bash